cvppa2024/cvppa2024.github.io/_pages/challenges.md

 | [Chris McCool](http://agrobotics.uni-bonn.de/chris-mccool/index.html) | Institute of Agricultural Engineering, University of Bonn, Germany | [Email](mailto:cmccool@uni-bonn.de) |
 | [Esra Güçlü](http://agrobotics.uni-bonn.de/esra-guclu/index.html) | Institute of Agricultural Engineering, University of Bonn, Germany | [Email](mailto:egueclue@uni-bonn.de) |

 In this challenge, you need to make use of weakly labelled data to perform detection and tracking of small objects in a cluttered agricultural environment.
 With this information we can obtain the current state of the field (glasshouse) as well as the amount of harvestable crop, this is because it also includes a coarse estimate of the ripeness of the crop.
 The weak labels that we provide are instance-based semantic segmentation masks along with an estimated unique ID for each instance in the short video sequences.

+For more information and for participating in the Codalab competition, please refer to [https://codalab.lisn.upsaclay.fr/competitions/19278](https://codalab.lisn.upsaclay.fr/competitions/19278).
+For more information about the data, see: [https://codalab.lisn.upsaclay.fr/competitions/19278#participate-get_data](https://codalab.lisn.upsaclay.fr/competitions/19278#participate-get_data).

 Please contact [Esra Güçlü](mailto:egueclue@uni-bonn.de) if you have specific questions about this competition.